Killing of Sammy Baker: Killing

-Samuel Seewald was born to parents Justine and Kai in 1997 and grew up in Germany.
-He developed interests in sports and music, becoming a bodybuilder in his teens.
-He started an Instagram account under the name Sammy Baker which grew to have 170,000 followers.
-Seewald had been visiting Amsterdam to celebrate his birthday when he disappeared on August 11.
-It was later assumed that he had legally smoked cannabis with two friends and had become psychotic.
+Samuel Seewald was born on 11 August 1997, to parents Justine and Kai in Giessen, Germany.
+Raised in Wetzlar, he developed interests in sports and music, becoming a bodybuilder in his teens.
+He started an Instagram account under the name Sammy Baker which grew to have 170,000 followers, making him an influencer.
+Seewald had been visiting Amsterdam to celebrate his birthday when he disappeared on 11 August.
+It was later assumed that he had legally smoked cannabis with friends and had become psychotic.
 He acted in a paranoid manner and lost contact with his friends.

-His mother was concerned about his welfare and travelled from Wetzlar in Germany to Amsterdam.
-She managed to locate him in the borough of Amsterdam Nieuw-West and after a discussion which occurred in her car, he ran away.
+His mother was concerned about his welfare and travelled from Germany to the Netherlands.
+She managed to locate him in the borough of Amsterdam Nieuw-West and after an encounter which occurred in her car at 14:45 on 12 August, he ran away.
 She asked a passing policeman for help and her son ran away again.
 Seewald ended up in a small park surrounded by residential buildings at the Honselersdijkstraat.
-There was a tense discussion between Seewald and police officers that lasted around 15 minutes.
-It was observed by a journalist who happened to be looking out of their window.
+There was a tense discussion between Seewald and police officers that lasted around 15 minutes, which was observed by a journalist who happened to be looking out of their window.
 The journalist stated Seewald was dressed in boxer shorts and a T-shirt, and was holding an object to his neck.
+The police said this was a small knife with which Seewald had been cutting himself.

-As his mother stood nearby, an ambulance with mental health workers arrived but they stayed behind the police who had their guns drawn.
-Seewald allegedly held a knife to his throat and when a police officer approached from behind him with a police dog, he turned round and there was a struggle.
-Seewald was then shot three times and taken to hospital where he died of his injuries.
+As his mother stood nearby, an ambulance with mental health workers arrived but they stayed behind the police who had their guns drawn whilst Seewald allegedly held the knife to his throat.
+He tried to climb a fence and was pepper-sprayed by an officer, then sat on the ground for around 10 minutes whilst the police waited for negotiators to arrive.
+At 16:50, Seewald stood up again.
+Eight minutes later, he began to walk slowly towards officers who were pointing their guns at him.
+A police dog handler approached from behind and when the dog ran past Seewald, the officer tackled him.
+In the melee, Seewald was shot two times whilst on the ground, then taken to hospital where he died of his injuries.
 The Dutch media reported the claims of the Amsterdam police chief, Frank Paauw, that Seewald had attacked a police officer with the knife.
-Witnesses to the killing were not interviewed and the police bodycam footage was found to be defective.
+Other than the journalist, no witnesses to the killing were interviewed and the police bodycam footage was found to be defective.